scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 - `source_folder`
 -- String representing the absolute path to the directory requested to be archived
 - `service_path`
--- Not applicable for requests to archive `faculty` data -- Applicable for any of the services.
-Presently there are only two services archiving data (single cell & microscopy) --The user specified path in the archive after `/archive/services/<singlecell or microscopy>/` -- The service will generate the correct prefix with the appropriate service name `singlecell` or `microscopy`
+   - Not applicable for requests to archive `faculty` data
+   - Applicable for any of the services.
+Presently there are only two services archiving data (single cell & microscopy)
+   - The user specified path in the archive after `/archive/services/<singlecell or microscopy>/`
+   - The service will generate the correct prefix with the appropriate service name `singlecell` or `microscopy`

 ##### `metadata`
 A dictionary with the following required keys [`manager_user_id`, `user_id`, `project_name`, `grant_id`, `notes`, `system_groups`, `request_type`]